Atari Program Recorder: Data format

 Between packets, the system played the mark tone continually, with a short Pre-Record Write Tone and a variable length Post-Record Gap, the two combined known as the InterRecord Gap (IRG).
 The driver supported two writing modes.
 In Short IRG mode, the IRG was about 0.25 seconds long.
 This mode was used for most transfers, leaving just enough time for the computer to calculate the checksum and potentially stop the drive if the checksum failed.
 The other mode, Normal IRG, played a 3 second gap between packets.
 This time was selected to ensure that the drive could be stopped and restarted without it having advanced past the next packet.

 Normal IRG was intended to allow the computer to perform more complex processing of the data, allowing it to stop the transfer and thereby giving it any amount of time needed.
-Normal IRG was not widely used, the only known examples being assembler language programs be loaded in ATASCII format, and the much more rarely used ability to load and store BASIC programming language as text.
+Normal IRG was not widely used, the only known examples being assembly language programs be loaded in ATASCII format, and the much more rarely used ability to load and store BASIC programming language as text.
 When stored as text, each line had to be read in and then converted to tokenized format, which could take some time.
 Generally, BASIC programs were instead stored in their tokenized form which could be read and written as binary data using the Short IRG.

 Booting from tape

 The system lacked any sort of defined file format for general purpose files, but it did define a file format for bootable cassettes.
-This consisted of a single extra packet at the start of the file, using only the first six bytes of the payload and filling the rest of the packet with zeros.
+This consisted of six bytes at the start of the file.
 The first of these bytes was unused filler.
 The second byte held the number of packets in the file, allowing up to 255 packets, or 32 kB of data.
 The next two bytes specified the starting location of where to place the data in memory, and the final two held the location to jump to, to start the program running.
+Directly after this header there is code expected for a potential multi stage boot that returns with the carry flag cleared in case of an error.
+So that's at least two extra bytes for setting the flag and returning from the subroutine.